LoGan070raGnaR/CEHGuideBook/018 - Cloud Computing.md

 #### Exploit open S3 Buckets using AWS CLI

 - The AWS Command Line Interface (CLI) is a powerful tool for managing AWS services.

-Certainly!
-Here's the reformatted content starting from 1:

 1. Create an [AWS account](https://aws.amazon.com).